aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 ```

 The value of these keys are string expressions of logical formulas.
 These formulas, when calculated, evaluate to true
-or false on the front-end.
+or false.
 The formulas are parsed and calculated using the Evaluator function of the LORIS Logic
 Parser, [LParse](https://gitlab.com/zainvirani/LParse).
 The currently supported logic operations are available in the LParse [README.md](https://gitlab.com/zainvirani/LParse/blob/master/README.md), as well as
 instructions on how to customize functions.